-There are benefits that multi-strategy funds may offer such as diversification, consistency of returns and best-in-class resources however, these benefits also come with some challenges.
+There are many benefits to multi-strategy funds, ranging from diversification, consistency of returns and best-in-class resources - however, these benefits also come with some challenges.
 TERMS

 The fee structure used by multi-strategy funds tends to depend on the number of PMs.
-To avoid being liquidity providers at times of stress (among other reasons), multi-strategy funds tend to have more onerous liquidity terms than are necessary
+To avoid being liquidity providers at times of stress, multi-strategy funds tend to have more onerous liquidity terms than are necessary.